ropensci/osfr/README.md

 materials that can be kept private, shared with select collaborators, or made publicly available with citable DOIs.

-OSF is developed by the [Center for Open Science](https://cos.io "Center for Open Science") in Charlottesville, VA.

 ## Installation

 This package is currently under development and is apt to undergo